iSadist/KrustyCookies/README.md

 ## How to use the program

-The application consists of 3 windows.
+The application consists of 1 window with 3 views.

-In the first window the user can inspect and update the storage of any ingredient as well as adding a new one.
+In the bottom view the user can inspect and update the storage of any ingredient as well as adding a new one.
 A new ingredient is added by clicking 'Add new ingredient' and filling in the information.
 An ingredient is updated by first selecting it from the list, filling in the bottom field and clicking 'Update'.